Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Networks, populations, and methodology

 \subsection{Source populations}

 Throughout this paper, we examine two source populations comprising either BNSs or BBHs.
+We assume the local (i.e. $z=0$) merger rate for BNS and BBH to be $R_{\rm BNS}=320^{+490}_{-240}\,{\rm Gpc^{-3}\,yr^{-1}}$ and $R_{\rm BBH}=24^{+14}_{-7}\,{\rm Gpc^{-3}\,yr^{-1}},$ respectively \cite{Abbott:2020khf}, as determined by the first and second gravitational-wave transient catalogs \cite{LIGOScientific:2018mvr, Abbott:2020niy}.
+Redshift evolution of the rates is discussed in Sec.~\ref{sec:rates}.

 Each population was uniformly distributed in six redshift bins, $z\in[0.02,0.5],\,[0.5,1],\,[1,2],\,[2,4],\,[4,10],\,[10,50]$, with 250,000 injections per bin.
 The corresponding luminosity distances $D_L$ were calculated with the \textsc{Planck18} cosmology of \textsc{astropy}.
+Uniform sampling over several redshift bins provides us with good parameter sampling.
+However, the probability density functions of the populations are scaled appropriately to capture the redshift-dependent merger rates (see Sec.~\ref{sec:resampling} for details).

 The injections were further uniformly sampled over sky positions ($\alpha$ and $\cos(\delta)$) and binary orientation angles ($\cos(\iota)$ and $\psi$), with right ascension $\alpha$, declination $\delta$, inclination $\iota$, and polarization angle $\psi$.
 The injected spins were chosen to be aligned with the orbital angular momentum ($\chi_{1x}=\chi_{1y}=\chi_{2x}=\chi_{2y}=0$) while the $z$-components were uniformly sampled, for BNS $\chi_{1z},\,\chi_{2z} \in [-0.05,0,05]$ and for BBH $\chi_{1z},\,\chi_{2z} \in [-0.75,0,75]$.
 The BNS masses were chosen to be normally distributed in $[1,2]\,M_\odot$ with mean $\mu=1.35\,M_\odot$ and standard deviation $\sigma=0.15\,M_\odot$.
 The BBH masses were chosen to follow the \texttt{POWER+PEAK} distribution described in the Second Gravitational-Wave Transient Catalog population paper \cite{Abbott:2020gyp}, but with the secondary mass sampled uniformly in $[5\,M_\odot,m_1]$.
 These parameters are summarized in Tab.~\ref{tab:populations}.
 Note that differences in the simulated populations and network configurations require cautious comparison with other literature.